avigewirtz/avigewirtz.github.io-/preface.md

 ### Assumed Framework

-All code examples in this book were executed on the armlab computer, which runs on the Red Hat Linux distribution.
-Although the examples are expected to work on any other Unix-like operating systems, such as macOS, subtle variations might occur.
+All code examples in this book have been executed on the armlab computer, running the Red Hat Linux distribution.
+While these examples are anticipated to function on other Unix-like operating systems, including macOS, minor variations may arise.

 ## Conventions used